 {"EuropeToken", new List(){ "Germany","France" } },

-/* a user with the "AmericaToken" token will see
+/* A user with the "AmericaToken" token will see

 highlights about USA and Canada */